 - Optional: If upgrading, select to purge unused families and other Revit objects.

-- eTransmit for Autodesk Revit 2016 inspects the model, and repaths and saves all linked files and external files in the target directory.
-If the options were selected, the files are also upgraded and unused objects are purged before the files are saved to the target directory.
+- eTransmit inspects the model, and repaths and saves all linked files and external files in the target directory.
+If the options were selected, the files are also upgraded, and unused objects are purged before the files are saved to the target directory.

 - Optional: Open the transmitted model in the target directory to validate transmission.